rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 1. Scientific notion in display into normal notation.
 2. The map is now bigger.
 3. Visulization for tax and budget per 1000 capita are added.
-4. Textual description as added to convey storytelling.
+4. Textual description is added to convey storytelling.
 5. Axis is a little bit thinner.
 6. Y-axis is now starting from zero.